eduardopaguiar/MSE-T2-FLS/README.md

 Please cite this paper if the code helps.

-For any queries about the codes, please contact Prof. Eduardo Pestana de Aguiar (eduardo.aguiar@engenharia.ufjf.br)
+For any queries about the codes, please contact Prof. Eduardo Pestana de Aguiar (eduardo.aguiar@engenharia.ufjf.br).

-Programmed by Eduardo Pestana de Aguiar
+Programmed by Eduardo Pestana de Aguiar.